-CAEATFA is requesting via Track 2 of the Clean Energy Financing Proceeding (R.20-08-022) that the CPUC reauthorize the Nonresidential Program to allow large commercial and nonresidential entities to access the On-Bill Repayment infrastructure for their energy upgrades.
+CAEATFA is requesting via Track 2 of the Clean Energy Financing Proceeding (R.20-08-022) that the CPUC reauthorize the Nonresidential Program to allow large commercial and nonresidential entities to access GoGreen Financing.
 Now referred to as the Public Buildings/Large Commercial Financing Program, this program would support financing for properties in the nonresidential, large commercial, and MUSH (municipal, university, schools, and hospitals) sectors.
-If authorized, this program would allow these types of facilities to use the existing On-Bill Repayment infrastructure for their financing without the use of a credit enhancement.
+If authorized, this program would allow these types of facilities to use the existing On-Bill Repayment (OBR) infrastructure for their financing without the use of a credit enhancement.
 For more information, view the CHEEF Infrastructure section below.

-The Nonresidential Program is not being actively developed at this time.
-Launch of the program is dependent upon the development of On-Bill Repayment, a complex feature that took several years to develop and launched in 2022.
-D.17-03-026 from the CPUC required all pilots to be launched by the end of 2019, and since On-Bill Repayment was not yet developed at that time, the Program was effectively cancelled then.
+The Nonresidential Program was originally authorized in 2013 as an OBR program for large commercial and public buildings, with no credit enhancement.
+The launch of this program was thus dependent upon the development of OBR functionality, a complex feature that took several years to develop and was made available in 2022.
+However, D.17-03-026 from the CPUC required all CHEEF programs to be launched by the end of 2019, at which time OBR was not yet developed.
+The Nonresidential Program was effectively cancelled at that point.

-The Nonresidential Program was originally authorized as an On-Bill Repayment program for large commercial and public buildings, with no credit enhancement.
-In the event that CAEATFA is authorized to develop the program, prior work can be leveraged to ultimately establish this program; while developing program design and regulations for GoGreen Business, CAEATFA staff anticipated how the program would be incorporated into the CHEEF's offerings.
+In the event that CAEATFA is authorized to develop this program again, prior work can be leveraged to ultimately establish it.
+While developing program design and regulations for GoGreen Business, CAEATFA staff anticipated how the program would be incorporated into the CHEEF's offerings.